 Don’t use pesticides and fertilizers on your garden.
 Instead, make a compost heap and use that to fertilize your garden.
 Instead of using commercial mulch, make your DIY mulch using old newspapers.
 Mulching or the application of mulch on the top layer of the soil preserves soil moisture.
 For natural weed killer, apply mulch on weed-prone areas.
 Use organic and all-natural pesticides.
 A bit of peppered water can reduce worms and bugs on your vegetable patch.
 Dissolve some in a spray bottle and use a spray nozzle with bigger holes.

 If you’re growing your own plants, choose those that can be found endemic to the region.
 This is particularly true if you live somewhere where it is mostly dry season.
 Plants that are naturally found in the same location will be used to the season, and will not require more water to grow.
 One of the best things that you can do for any garden though is planting some fresh fruit trees as they look really good and provide fresh fruit so have a look into those.
 If you foreign plants or those found in wetter climates, it will need more water to survive.

 Watering your plants

 If you live in city where it rains on some months, conserve water by saving and storing rainwater.
 Use it to water your plants during the non-rainy days.
 You can also find watering timers by Gilmour that you can attach to your hose and set to water for a specific amount of time to ensure that you do not overwater your garden.
-In addition, make sure you water your plants in the late afternoon or early in the morning.
-This prevents the water from evaporating quickly, before it can be absorbed by the soil.
+In addition, make sure you water your plants in the late afternoon or early in the morning as this prevents the water from evaporating quickly, before it can be absorbed by the soil.